Example 16 – Greg Koukl on Why Jesus Spoke in Parables

 “Now Jesus – for goodness sake – I’m just looking here in chapter 12…verse 41, ‘The men of Nineveh will stand up with this generation at the judgment, and will condemn it because they repented at the preaching of Jonah; and behold, something greater than Jonah is here.
 42 The Queen of the South will rise up with this generation at the judgment and will condemn it, because she came from the ends of the earth to hear the wisdom of Solomon; and behold, something greater than Solomon is here.’
 In other words, with that lesser revelation they were responsive.
 These people have greater revelation and they are rejecting it.
 So this is greater judgment.
 In fact, in another place Jesus says it’ll be more tolerable for Sodom and Gomorrah in the day of judgement than it will be for you.
 So I think this principle of greater revelation brings greater responsibility and rejection greater culpability and therefore greater judgment is a sound principle.
 And it seems like it fits very nicely right here in Jesus’ comments in Matthew 13.”

 But the problem Koukl doesn’t see is that this “sound principle” doesn’t fit at all with his Calvinist determinism and doctrine of unconditional election.
-This principle has done nothing to address the incoherence within his position which the caller was attempting to uncover.
-Simply put the caller was asking, “What does it matter if Jesus speaks in parables if the eternal destiny of each of us is unalterably predetermined by God himself?”
+This principle has done nothing to address the incoherence within his position, which the caller was attempting to uncover.
+Simply put, the caller was asking, “What does it matter if Jesus speaks in parables if the eternal destiny of each of us is unalterably predetermined by God himself?”
 Greg’s explanation only highlighted the moral incoherence in his Calvinism.
 He had to put his Calvinist theology aside to attempt to answer the question coherently according to the text.
 How can God hold people personally responsible, morally culpable, and then judge them for something in which they have no freedom to do otherwise?
 So this “sound principle” really does not “fit” in with Jesus’ comments in Matthew 13.
-Koukl maintains that Jesus speaks in parables as an act of divine mercy to the non-elect by withholding further revelation from them so that they do not experience further responsibility, culpability and judgment?
-The non-elect cannot “experience further responsibility, culpability and judgment.”
+Koukl maintains that Jesus speaks in parables as an act of divine mercy to the non-elect by withholding further revelation from them so that they do not experience further responsibility, culpability, and judgment.
+But the non-elect cannot “experience further responsibility, culpability, and judgment.”
 They have been assigned by God to an eternity in hell.
-And how can people – elect or non-elect – be held responsible, culpable or be justly judged for their actions when it is God who predetermined and causes all people to do what they do?
+Nothing worse can happen to them.
+To talk of “further responsibility, culpability, and judgment is nonsense.
+Note also that Koukl is using language that is only coherent in the context of human freedom of the will, that is, responsibility, culpability, and judgment.
+And how can people – elect or non-elect – be held responsible, culpable, or be justly judged for their actions when it is God who predetermined and causes all people to do what they do?
 This is the teaching of Calvinism.
-Is this really a proper exegesis of the text or has the text been distorted by reading into it the non-negotiable doctrines of “a sovereign grace perspective?”
+Is this really a proper exegesis of the text, or has the text been distorted by reading into it the non-negotiable doctrines of “a sovereign grace perspective?”

 Koukl adds to this incoherence when he goes on to state,